Amber-raja/OOP-LAB/README.md

 # OOP-LAB
-The following repository contains all the content covered in OOP LAB
+The following repository contains all the content covered during OOP LAB